syncfusion-content/maui-docs/MAUI/Maps/tooltip.md

 ![Maps shape tooltip builder](images/tooltip/shape_tooltip.png)

-N>
-* Refer the `MapTooltipSettings`, for customizing the tooltip.

 ## Tooltip for the bubbles

-The `MapShapeLayer.ShowBubbleTooltip` is used to clearly indicate the bubble information every time when you interacts with the bubbles i.e., while tapping in touch devices and hover enter in the mouse enabled devices.
+The [`ShowBubbleTooltip`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapShapeLayer.html#Syncfusion_Maui_Maps_MapShapeLayer_ShowBubbleTooltip) is used to clearly indicate the bubble information every time when you interacts with the bubbles i.e., while tapping in touch devices and hover enter in the mouse enabled devices.

 {% tabs %}